ImAtharva4907/Keeper-App/README.md

-# Atharva Keeper - Google Keep Clone
+# Keeper - Google Keep Clone

 A simple and user-friendly web-based note-taking application inspired by Google Keep.
 This project allows users to create, edit, and delete notes in a streamlined, intuitive interface.